MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/server-configuration/index.md

 ## Configuring multiple runtimes
 You can configure MobileFirst Server with multiple runtimes, creating a visual differentiation between application "types" in the MobileFirst Operations Console.

-> **Note:** multiple runtimes are not supported in a MobileFirst Server instance created by the Mobile Foundation Bluemix service.
-In the service, you must create multiple service instances instead.
+> **Note:** multiple runtimes are not supported in a Mobile Foundation server instance created by the Mobile Foundation Bluemix service.
+In the Bluemix service, you must create multiple service instances instead.

 #### Jump to
 * [Configuring multiple runtimes in WebSphere Liberty profile](#configuring-multiple-runtimes-in-websphere-liberty-profile)